 The test for the two applications, however, is quite different.

-Officers assessing PRRA applications are required to determine whether an individual would be at risk of persecution if returned to his/her country of origin.
+Officers assessing PRRA applications are required to determine whether individuals would be at risk of persecution or risk to life if returned to their country of origin.
 In the context of failed refugee claimants, officers are required to give consideration to any new, credible, relevant and material evidence of facts that might have affected the outcome of an appellant’s refugee claim hearing had this evidence been presented, and to assess the risk to the individual if removed.

 H&C applications, meanwhile, require immigration officers to consider public policy considerations and humanitarian / compassionate grounds justify an exemption from the need to apply for permanent residence under a specific program and outside of Canada.